nabilr/AI/ai_agent.md

 ### **Characteristics of an Agent**

 1. **Situatedness**
-   - The agent receives sensory input from its **environment** and performs actions that change the environment.
+   - Situatedness refers to an agent's ability to interact with its environment in real-time based on sensory inputs and actions.
+A situated agent continuously perceives changes in its environment and acts accordingly to achieve its goals.
    - Example: A robot navigating a room or an AI chatbot responding to messages.

 2. **Autonomy**